vishnup85/databricks2026/sql/README.md

 - `run_llm_capability_review.py`

-It reads from the input table, calls `databricks serving-endpoints query`, and writes normalized rows into `silver.facility_capability_llm_outputs_raw` using the Databricks CLI profile you pass in.
+It reads from the input table and writes normalized rows into `silver.facility_capability_llm_outputs_raw` using the Databricks CLI profile you pass in.
+By default it POSTs to a Databricks Model Serving endpoint at `/serving-endpoints/<endpoint>/invocations`; pass `--provider openai` to call the OpenAI Responses API instead (the runner still reads from and writes to Databricks SQL via the CLI either way).
 Use `--all-pending` to sweep every pending `facility x capability` row, or `--capability` for a smaller targeted batch.

+Two PowerShell wrappers are checked in alongside it for the common cases:

+- `run_llm_capability_review_default.ps1` -- Databricks-hosted endpoint
+  (`databricks-meta-llama-3-1-8b-instruct` by default), with batched facility mode and shared-endpoint QPS-friendly defaults.
+- `run_llm_capability_review_openai.ps1` -- OpenAI Responses API, reading `OPENAI_API_KEY` from the
+  environment, with higher default parallelism.

 ## How the tables connect